 The Superintendent shall develop and disseminate to the schools a course of study for primary school through twelfth grade that will include minimum statutory and regulatory requirements1 and additional requirements as specified by the Board.

+Assessment of Student Work / Nondiscrimination

+Consistent with District policies addressing assessment of student progress and grading as well as council and school policies relating to the determination of curriculum and assignments, instructional staff are expected to issue grades or assessments of student assignments, including in the classroom, based on responsiveness to the assigned task(s), accuracy, and quality of work, utilizing sound pedagogical judgment and providing modifications for students with disabilities as required by law, free from discrimination or penalty based on constitutionally protected expressions of religious or political views in otherwise responsive student submissions.

 Implementation

 Each teacher shall implement the course of study prescribed for the assigned grade and subject area.2